milejko/php/README.md

 PHP Docker image
 ================
 PHP-FPM, CLI Docker image with ease of configuration in the heart.
-Offering both convenient Debian base, as well as minimalistic Alpine.
+Offering Debian Slim base, Ubuntu, as well as minimalistic Alpine.

 ### Core features ###
 * Clean way of configuration: using ENVs during runtime (ie. MEMORY_LIMIT, UPLOAD_MAX_FILESIZE and more...)
-* PHP and default modules are installed from stable Debian/Alpine packages
+* PHP and default modules are installed from stable Debian/Ubuntu/Alpine packages
-* Easily customizable entrypoint - implemented "/docker-entrypoint.d/" directory
+* Easily customizable entrypoint - implemented "/docker-entrypoint.d/" pattern
 * Composer tool out of the box
 * Other PHP modules can be easily installed with `apt install phpX.Y-module` or `apk add phpXY-module` (Alpine)